 The Creative Group conducted a poll of 250 marketing and design execs—turns out that a whopping 63% of their decision to hire a creative professional is based on a portfolio alone.

 Creating an online design portfolio is the best way to showcase your work, elevate your brand, and attract high-value professional freelance opportunities.

-Ideally your portfolio will be a perfect union of form and function; it will be beautiful, easy to maintain, and optimized to attract new clients.
-An excellent portfolio will work hard for you out in the world to create freelance graphic design jobs for you.
+Ideally, your portfolio will be a perfect union of form and function; it will be beautiful, easy to maintain, and optimized to attract new clients.
+An excellent portfolio will work hard to land freelance graphic design jobs for you.
 We’re all busy, so make sure to pick a website builder that allows you to create your design portfolio in minutes.

 To get some major flex from your online design portfolio, you must:

 Remember that a portfolio is a selection of your best work, not a dumping ground.
 How it all hangs together is extremely important, as it’s indicative of your creative process and professional workflow.

 What are you most proud of?
 Are you using your images to tell a story?
 Try to start and end your portfolio with your highest-impact projects.
 Check out the online portfolios of other designers you respect to see how they do it.

 Dress your portfolio for the job you want by making it cohesive.
 Creative professionals are usually multidisciplinary with several different skill sets.
 When it comes to freelance design work, this versatility can be an incredible asset.